edanur-caglayann/edanur-caglayann/README.md

 <h1 align="center">Hi 👋, I'm Edanur Çağlayan</h1>
 <h3 align="center">Computer Engineer Student</h3>

-<p> Merhaba, ben Edanur Çağlayan.Bilgisayar mühendisliği öğrencisi olarak, web yazılımları alanında kendimi sürekli geliştiriyorum. .NET
-Core ve Frontend teknolojilerinde geliştirme yapıyorum ve geliştirme süreçlerimde TypeScript'i etkin bir şekilde kullanıyorum.
-Aynı zamanda, Rust programlama dili üzerinde yoğunlaşarak, Solana için akıllı kontratlar geliştirme konusunda kendimi uzmanlaştırmak için çaba harcıyorum.

-Yeniliklere açık, problem çözme becerilerine sahip ve sürekli öğrenme ve gelişme tutkusuyla hareket eden biri olarak, web teknolojileri ve blockchain alanında kendimi ilerletmek ve kaliteli projeler üretmek için heyecan duyuyorum.
+<p>Hello, I'm Edanur Çağlayan.
+I am a computer engineering student, continuously developing my skills in web development.
+I am proficient in .NET Core framework for backend developlement like API and i prefere Next.js with Typescript for development frontend application and I effectively use Rust programming language in my development processes for creating smart contract in solana chain.

+I am open to new ideas, possess strong problem-solving skills, and have a passion for continuous learning and improvement.
+I am excited to advance in web technologies and blockchain, and to create high-quality projects.
 </p>

 🌱 I’m currently learning **Rust, Smart Contract**

- 💬 Ask me about **Java, Javascript, CSS and HTML,React.js, NET Core**
+ 💬 Ask me about **Java, Javascript, CSS and HTML,React.js,Typescript,Next.js, .NET Core**

 <h3 align="center">Connect with me:</h3>